 There was actually a contest between South Africa and Australia to see who would host the SKA.
-Both countries really wanted it and the bid and voting went on for 9 years.
+Both countries really wanted it and waves can travel through empty space.

+the bid and voting went on for 9 years.
 Then last year at the beginning of 2012, it was announced that it would rather be hosted in both countries, but the larger portion of the dishes is to be in South Africa and Africa.